Seminar: Beyond Worst-Case Analysis

 Course instructors: Andreas S. Schulz, Alexander Grosz

 The presentations will take place in seminar room 2906.DG.009 (local room number 6009).
+This room is not in Garching.
+Some helpful advice for your presentation can be found here.

 The standard approaches for estimating the running time of algorithms are often insufficient to explain their practically observed behaviour: the pessimistic worst-case analysis may rely on specific structures in artificial instances which do not appear in practice, while the optimistic average case analysis often assumes overly simplified probabilistic models of the input.